spolivin/epoch-engine/README.md

 pip install -r requirements.txt

 # Running the Trainer
-python run_trainer.py --model=resnet --epochs=3
+python run_trainer.py --model=resnet --epochs=3 --enable-amp=True
 ```
-> The training will be launched on the device automatically derived based on the CUDA availability and the final training checkpoint will be saved in `checkpoints` directory.
+> The training will be launched on the device automatically derived based on the CUDA availability and using mixed precision training (provided that the device is CUDA).

 ## TODOs